 Other Japanese Buddhists such as Kukai and Dogen, and the great poet Saigyo, also championed the Buddhahood of Plants and Trees.
 Dogen was critical of those who couldn’t get it.
 He once wrote,

 Students . . . consider the mind to be thoughts and perceptions and do not believe it when they are told the mind is plants and trees.”

 To understand Dogen’s point, you need to be able to think in non-dualistic terms, and this is what we mean by enlightened wisdom.

 There is no excuse for the senseless destruction of trees.
 Ignorance is not a defense, because people in the tree trimming business should be knowledgeable about their business.
 They should know what is good for trees and what isn’t.
 I tried to protect the building’s trees.
 When I received the notice about the scheduled tree trimming, I sent an email to the property management company pleading with them to make sure the people who were to do work would be careful and judicious in their cutting, so that these trees might continue to live.
 My plea fell on deaf ears.

-So, I am sad.
+So, I am rather sad today.
 With the destruction of the small tree, I feel as though I have lost a dear friend.
 It is fitting, though, on this last day of National Poetry Month, to offer one of Saigyo’s poems.
 Only, read it in reverse, not as a human speaking to a tree, but instead, as if the little tree that struggled so hard to survive but was cut down anyway, was speaking to us . . .

 Pine, of you I ask